Tradias/asio-grpc/doc/completionToken.md

 ## Custom allocator

-Asio-grpc will attempt to get the associated allocator of the completion handler (in this case the lambda function) by calling [asio::get_associated_allocator](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/reference/get_associated_allocator.html).
+Asio-grpc will attempt to get the associated allocator of the completion handler by calling [asio::get_associated_allocator](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/reference/get_associated_allocator.html).
 If there is none then it will retrieve it from the executor through the [allocator property](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/reference/execution__allocator_t.html).

+The associated allocator can be customized using `agrpc::bind_allocator` (or `asio::bind_allocator` since Boost.Asio 1.79):

+@snippet server.cpp alarm-with-allocator-aware-awaitable

 The allocator property can be set as follows:

-@snippet server.cpp alarm-with-allocator-aware-callback
+@snippet server.cpp alarm-with-allocator-aware-executor